SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-As of my last knowledge update in April 2023, specific events that happen annually on January 29th in the United States may vary from year to year.
-However, here is a general example of the type of event that might take place on that date:

-- **National Puzzle Day**: Celebrated annually on January 29th across the United States, this day is dedicated to puzzles of all kinds, from crosswords and jigsaw puzzles to Sudoku and brain teasers.
+- **Kansas Day (January 29, 1861)**: Kansas Day is an annual observance that celebrates the statehood of Kansas, which became the 34th state of the United States on this date.
+It is a day of recognition for Kansas' history, celebrated with various events such as school activities, historical reenactments, and community gatherings.
+The focus is often on education about the state's heritage.

-Please note that the
+Please note that while Kansas Day is an annually recurring event on January
 ### Positive Qoute
 ------
-"Every sunrise 🌅 is a new chapter in your story filled with promise and opportunity.
-Embrace the day with a smile 😊 and a heart full of gratitude 🙏!"
+"Every sunrise is a new chapter in your story, waiting to be written with joy and love. ☀️📖💖 Keep shining, keep writing your tale!"